Check this out:

 Sea-run cutthroat generally appear in tidewater in mid-to-late summer in coastal basins.

-Trout fishing in most streams in the zone opens May 24.
-Consult the 2014 Oregon Sport Fishing Regulations to check the status of specific streams in your area.
+Trout fishing in most streams in the zone opens May 23, being the fourth Saturday in May.
+The late May opener for streams helps to protect salmon and steelhead smolts, most of which have left freshwater streams on their way to the ocean by late May.
+Consult the 2015 Oregon Sport Fishing Regulations to check the status of specific streams in your area.

 SALMON AND STEELHEAD